 A fun and doable family walk is the Dripping Cave.
 This moderate five-mile loop brings you to a cavernous space where stagecoach robbers actually hid out and stashed their goods years ago; burn marks from their fires are still visible.
 Park in the main parking area.
 The trailhead is just beyond the picnic area.

 12. Crystal Cove State Park - Laguna, OC

 Laguna Beach, CA 92651

 Dogs on leashes are allowed on multi-use trails, but not on backcountry trails or beaches.

+Finally, if a docent-led group hike is a better match for you than a self-led venture, check out The Santa Monica Mountains National Recreation Area.
 Outings abound throughout the Santa Monica Mountains.
 Choose from a Porch Talk with a Ranger on a variety of topics (they serve hot chocolate), a Full Moon Hike or A Family Nature Walk (to name just a few).
 Click on the interactive OUTDOORS Calendar of Events for more information.
-Or browse their catalog for more ideas that might fit your schedule.
 Kids 8-13 might also be interested in becoming a Junior Ranger.

 Originally published January 14, 2012